linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 Technology companies have used an unusual ploy to get the goodwill created when a premium is paid over book value off their books.
 Using the argument that the bulk of the market value paid for technology companies comes from the value of the research done by the firm over time, they have written off what they called in-process R&D to preserve consistency.
 After all, they argue, the R&D they do internally is expensed.
 As with amortization of goodwill, writing off in-process R&D creates a noncash and non-tax-deductible charge and we should look at earnings prior to their write-off.

 When firms divest assets, they can generate income in the form of capital gains.
 Infrequent divestitures can be treated as one-time items and ignored, but some firms divest assets on a regular basis.
 For such firms, it is best to ignore the income associated with the divestiture, but to consider the cash flows associated with divestiture, net of capital gains taxes, when estimating net capital expenditures.
-For instance, a firm with  $500 million in capital expenditures,$ 300 million in depreciation, and $120 million in divestitures every year would have a net capital expenditure of $80 million.
+For instance, a firm with  \$500 million in capital expenditures,\$ 300 million in depreciation, and \$120 million in divestitures every year would have a net capital expenditure of \$80 million.

 Net capital expenditures = Capital expenditures - Depreciation - Divestiture proceeds

  = \ 500 - \$ 300 - \$ 120 = \$ 80  million

 Income from Investments and Cross Holdings Investments in marketable securities generate two types of income.
 The first takes the form of interest or dividends and the second is the capital gains (or losses) associated with selling securities at prices that are different from their cost bases.
 In the 1990s, when the stock market was booming, several technology firms used the latter to augment income and beat analyst estimates.
 In our view, neither type of income should be considered part of the earnings used in valuation for any firm other than a financial service firm that defines its business as the buying and selling of securities (such as a hedge fund).
 The interest earned on marketable securities should be ignored when valuing the firm, since it is far easier to add the market value of these securities at the end of the process rather than mingle them with other assets.
-For instance, assume that you have a firm that generates  $100 million in after-tax cash flows, but also assume that 20 percent of these cash flows come from holdings of marketable securities with a current market value of$ 500 million.
+For instance, assume that you have a firm that generates  \$100 million in after-tax cash flows, but also assume that 20 percent of these cash flows come from holdings of marketable securities with a current market value of\$ 500 million.
 The remaining 80 percent of the cash flows comes from operating assets; these cash flows are expected to grow at 5 percent a year in perpetuity, and the cost of capital (based on the risk of these assets) is 10 percent.
 The value of this firm can be most easily estimated as follows:

 Value of operating assets of the firm = 80(1.05)/(.10 - .05)